-Fire forensics division in our laboratory emphasizes mainly on the determination of origin/site of fire in those cases which encompasses vehicle or property fire, followed by the determination of the root cause of fire and this eventually aids in distinguishing between fire and arson.
-By vehicle fire, we mean fire in all types of vehicles such as trucks, e-rickshaws, cars, tempo, etc. and by property fire, we mean fire in houses, factories, plants, etc. Since, fire has the ability to mask/conceal crucial evidences present at the incident place, detailed and systematic approach is what we adopt to solve the case.
+The fire forensics division in our laboratory emphasizes mainly the determination of origin/site of a fire in those cases which encompasses vehicle or property fire, followed by the determination of the root cause of the fire and this eventually aids in distinguishing between fire and arson.
+By vehicle fire, we mean fire in all types of vehicles such as trucks, e-rickshaws, cars, tempo, etc., and by property fire, we mean fire in houses, factories, plants, etc. Since, fire has the ability to mask/conceal crucial evidence present at the incident place, a detailed and systematic approach is what we adopt to solve the case.
 In addition to this, our investigation methodology is pertinent to small and large fires and those involving fatalities as well.

-Our well-qualified and experienced team of experts routinely conduct investigations based on standard protocols which commences from collecting exhibits to providing persuasive and effective explanation of our opinions and reports to insurance companies and courts.
+Our well-qualified and experienced team of experts routinely conducts investigations based on standard protocols which commence from collecting exhibits to providing a persuasive and effective explanation of our opinions and reports to insurance companies and courts.

-Fire department of Sherlock institute of forensic science is dedicated towards detection, investigation, collection of evidences found in arson case.
-The experts from our fire team visit crime scene scour the area for evidence gathering, which leads to identification of different type of devices or fuels that were used in respective case.
-These physical evidences attained by a systematic approach lead the expert distinguish between fire and arson.
+The fire department of Sherlock institute of forensic science is dedicated to the detection, investigation, collection of evidence found in an arson case.
+The experts from our fire team visit crime scenes scour the area for evidence gathering, which leads to the identification of the different types of devices or fuels that were used in the respective case.
+This physical evidence attained by a systematic approach lead the expert to distinguish between fire and arson.

-The systematic examination of these evidences such as fuel or source of evidence.
+The systematic examination of this evidence such as fuel or source of evidence.
 A proper guideline established by law enforcement is followed by our team in order to bring out the findings.

 The objective of our fire department is to help insurance sectors and law enforcement agencies with the truth.
 This allows our client to analyze the situation and establish whether or not the claim is fraudulent.
 Also, it helps law enforcement agencies in their ruling.

-ESTABLISHING THE ROOT CAUSE OF FIRE – Since, fire in the vehicle or premises could be accidental or a result of deliberate act, therefore establishing its root cause is an essential.
+ESTABLISHING THE ROOT CAUSE OF FIRE – Since, fire in the vehicle or premises could be accidental or a result of a deliberate act, therefore establishing its root cause is essential.
 It is concerned with determining the factors and circumstances that lead to the occurrence of fire.
-Careful inspection as well as analysis of potential heat and power sources detected at or near the point of origin of fire is needed for establishment of root cause of fire.
+Careful inspection, as well as analysis of potential heat and power sources, detected at or near the point of origin of the fire is needed for the establishment of the root cause of the fire.

-INVESTIGATION KIT – It comprises of barricading tape, measuring tape, tongs, tweezers, forceps, pliers, screw driver and various other tools to access the crime scene.
-Other than these, it comprises of gloves, masks, goggles for the safety of investigator.
-It also comprises of marking boards and different packaging material, in order to mark the exhibits found at crime scene and later, lift and pack these exhibits.
+INVESTIGATION KIT – It comprises barricading tape, measuring tape, tongs, tweezers, forceps, pliers, screwdriver, and various other tools to access the crime scene.
+Other than these, it comprises gloves, masks, goggles for the safety of the investigator.
+It also comprises marking boards and different packaging material, in order to mark the exhibits found at the crime scenes and later, lift and pack these exhibits.

-DSLR CAMERA – Photographic as well as video graphic evidences are collected from the incident scene using DSLR, which supports in formation of persuasive opinions and accurate reports.
+DSLR CAMERA – Photographic, as well as video graphic evidence, are collected from the incident scene using DSLR, which supports the information of persuasive opinions and accurate reports.

 STEREO ZOOM MICROSCOPE – It helps in observing a magnified view of the electrical wires collected from the scene of incidence.
 Each collected wire sample is initially cleaned to allow for microscopic analysis and photographed.

-TLC KIT – This kit comprises of TLC chamber, TLC plates and various chemicals, which helps in chemical examination of fire debris and ultimately determines the presence or absence of petroleum products in it.
+TLC KIT – This kit comprises of TLC chamber, TLC plates, and various chemicals, which helps in the chemical examination of fire debris and ultimately determine the presence or absence of petroleum products in it.

 GAS CHROMATOGRAPHY – MASS SPECTROPHOTOMETER (GC-MS) – It is considered as the accepted standard for identification of ignitable liquids in fire debris collected from the scene of incidence.
 It is an instrumentation technique, which is much accurate and efficient.